oceanprotocol/docs/infrastructure/deploying-provider.md

 ## Deploying Provider using Kubernetes with Docker Engine

 In this example, we will run Provider as a Kubernetes deployment resource.
-We will deploy Provider for Mumbai (Polygon test network).
-Therefore, please note that in the following configuration files,  "80001" is the chain ID for Mumbai.
+We will deploy Provider for Sepolia (Eth test network).
+Therefore, please note that in the following configuration files,  "11155111" is the chain ID for Sepolia.

 ### Prerequisites